 Because Africa borders both the Indian and Atlantic oceans, seafood is abundant, and the multi-cultural influences — grilled meats from the British, vineyards from the French, curries from India and Asia, stews from the native Africans — create a tremendously versatile cuisine.

-The three main restaurants at Disney’s Animal Kingdom Lodge, Jiko-The Cooking Place, Boma-Flavors of Africa, and Sanaa, are an integral part of the resort’s design, so that the sights and scents enhance the guests’ sensory experience, says John Clark, chef de cuisine for Disney’s Animal Kingdom Lodge.
+The three main restaurants at Disney’s Animal Kingdom Lodge, Jiko-The Cooking Place, Boma-Flavors of Africa, and Sanaa, are an integral part of the resort’s design, so that the sights and scents enhance the guests’ sensory experience.

 Boma in Africa is “an open, natural space that provides safety and shelter in the bush.”
 The 270-seat “marketplace” restaurant is open for breakfast and dinner, featuring an exhibit kitchen and bakery that allows guests to walk up to a half-dozen side-by-side cooking stations and have their entrées freshly prepared.
 Curries, chutneys and other Indian and Asian influences add fabulous flavors to grilled fish, meats and vegetables.
 Diners find authentic soups, stews, tossed-to-order salads and other market-fresh fare on the daily menu.

 Soups, from hearty chicken corn chowder to smoked tomato, are a highlight, along with salads such as avocado, grapefruit and papaya, or roasted chicken with chili-cilantro vinaigrette.
 Entrees include seafood, slow-roasted ribs and whole-spiced chicken, accompanied by couscous, saffron rice or sweet potato pancakes.
 Add chutneys, a peppery sambal or a sweet-and-sour chile papaya sauce for a delightful international treat.
 Breads, too, are African-inspired, including golden-brown naan, light and flaky chapatis or a blue cornbread.

 Boma is open daily for breakfast and dinner.
 Reservations are recommended; call 407-WDW-DINE.